davsec-teaching/ECS160-Winter2025/homework/Homework-1.md

 While parsing the Json file, load the Json objects into the Java classes for the _Composite_ pattern designed earlier.
 Create a `Analyzer` interface class with two concrete sub-classes for the non-weighted and weighted calculations.
 Invoke the right analysis depending on the configuration option provided.

+**Storing records to Postgres database**

+Create a database called `socialmedia_db` and create one or more tables to store the posts and their replies.
+I will leave it up to you to decide if a single table is appropriate or two.
+However, ensure that each reply has a foreign key that refers to the primary key of the parent post record.

+Then, design a class that handles the database communication using the Postgres JDBC driver.
+Make sure to design class methods that handle storing and loading the records.

 **Testing**
 We will write JUnit test cases for the Analysis classes designed in the previous step.
 Read more about JUnits [here](https://junit.org/junit5/docs/current/user-guide/).

 To use JUnit testing framework, we first will have to add the JUnit jar library to `pom.xml` and run `mvn clean install` in IntelliJ terminal.
+We will use JUnit version 5.9.3 for our purposes.

 ````
 <dependency>